kirananumalla/heart_attack_prediction/README.md

 # Heart Attack Binary Classification Take-Home Assignment

-You have been given the task of building a binary-classifier that predicts whether a person is to have a heart attack or not given a dataset of 303 patients and 13 variables (14 columns in total including the target variable) – please find the column definitions below:
+The objective of the task is to build a binary-classifier that predicts whether a person is to have a heart attack or not given a dataset of 303 patients and 13 variables (14 columns in total including the target variable) – The column definitions below are below:

 ### Column Definitions: